Imanm02/CE126-CS/README.md

 ## Source

-In the "Source" folder, you will find the source of the course.
+In the "Source" folder, you will find the resources of the course.

 ## Maintainer